abhinavs/moonwalk/_posts/2023-07-19-brain-health.md

 ## [Improve your sleep hygiene](#get-in-touch-with-your-circadian-rhythm)

 The biggest cue is light.
-Our body is naturally programmed to sleep in darkness and stay awake when it's bright outside.
+Our body is naturally programmed to sleep in darkness and stay awake when it's bright.

 Tips:
 -   Go outside for 10 minutes after you wake up.